Anonscholar/anonscholar.github.io/_posts/2024-09-14-one-step-closer-an-infinite-apart.md

 accountable to some extent, and perhaps they'll be of some use to others too.
 This is the first step to documenting this energy, and a lot more of the academic stuff I will do.
 That's well, it for this post, hopefully I'll have more to say in the next one.

+[^1]: Hopefully the posts will come bi-weekly, at least.